Lyall-A/Discord-AI/README.md

 * seperate code into attachments

 ## TODO's
-* show typing indicator if response is being generated for a bit too long (like 4 secs)
 * get ai to respond with any important info about whats going on in the conversation then store it in an array so its remembered even after history is truncated
 * implement image generation from dalle (probably wont happen tho, im not buying openai credits)